Skip to main content

 7. Review the results

-When the agent completes its work, you’ll find:
+When the agent finishes, you’ll have:

 • A git branch with all the changes, ready for review